Strikethrough: Specific struck-through characters

 These usually have specific functions (for example, in the Latin Extended-A character set) or representations and are not intended for general use.
 However, they are not precomposed characters and have neither canonical nor compatibility decompositions.
 This issue has created security considerations since "precomposed" characters like U+019F and sequences like U+004F U+0335 or U+004F U+0336 often cause visual confusion (compare ⟨Ɵ⟩, ⟨O̵⟩ and ⟨O̶⟩).
 Unicode has acknowledged this issue and has proposed a standardized method for counteraction.

 For slashed letters in an orthography, unitary letters are provided by Unicode.
-The diacritics are used in generic applications, such as math operators which systematically use the solidus overlay to indicate negation.
+The marks are used in generic applications, such as math operators which systematically use the solidus overlay to indicate negation.

 Research

 Since at least 2014, researchers in the area of optical character recognition have attempted to solve the problem of recognizing struck-out text in handwritten documents.